 - Analyzing cost in different regions for same Therapeutic Area by trial phase and NGO as part of contracted CRO program.

 Our team worked with the client for several months to help understand and address their core challenges.
 Our program initiated with the deep assessment phase, which included interviews with dozens of process stakeholders, led us to gain full transparency into their clinical process while mapping costs back to each activity which helped unearth specific areas for potential improvement.
-Our team worked with internal stakeholders to understand and fully understand each activity and the subsequent costs of each activity.
-This enabled us to build an end-to-end Activity Based Costing map of the process which was critical in helping the client:
+Our team worked with internal stakeholders to understand and fully understand the process and cost of each activity.
+This enabled us to build an end-to-end Activity Based Costing map of the process which was critical in helping the client understand the full cost of each study based on:

 - Regional costs / study